South Korea, U.S. pledge firm response to North Korea

 Military experts say the North would lose any conventional war with South Korea and the United States and is seeking to develop nuclear weapons as a deterrent.

-It has also used the nuclear program to attempt to wring concessions and aid from the United States.
-Washington has said it would be open to talks if Pyongyang abandoned its nuclear program.
+It has also used the nuclear programme to attempt to wring concessions and aid from the United States.
+Washington has said it would be open to talks if Pyongyang abandoned its nuclear programme.

 North Korea describes its nuclear weapons as a "treasured sword" that it will never abandon.